Knowledge is distributed — so knowledge systems must be too

 Digital delivery

-Inexperienced junior consultants slow to respond with lengthy, outdated reports
+Inexperienced junior consultants delivering slow, outdated reports

 Customisation